Skip Navigation

 General Notes

-Prior to 2003, E-codes are included in the diagnosis array (DXn).
-Beginning in 2003, any separately reported E-codes and any E-codes encountered in the diagnosis array are placed in a separate array specific to E codes (ECODEn).
+• From January 2003 through September 2015, any separately reported E codes and any ICD-9-CM E codes encountered in the diagnosis array are placed in a separate array specific to E codes (ECODEn).

 Invalid Diagnosis Inconsistent Code